cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 We describe the proposed operations in several stages.
 First, we specify a scheme for indexing individual bits (rather than whole bytes) in a `BuiltinByteString`.
-We then specify the semantics of each operation, as well as giving costing expectations.
-Lastly, we provide some laws that these operations are supposed to obey, as well as giving some specific examples of results from the use of these operations.
+We then specify the semantics of each operation, as well as giving costing expectations and some examples.
+Lastly, we provide some laws that these operations are supposed to obey.

 ### Bit indexing scheme